 Before you start to fix the macOS update stuck on gray screen problem, you need make sure what's the cause.
 Then you can disconnect all external peripherals, remove all but the minimum amount of RAM from your Mac, use Single-User mode to repair a Startup Drive.
 I think the problem will be fixed.

 Make A Backup of Your Mac Before Update

-MacX MediaTrans, an awesome data transfer tool between Mac and iOS, allowing you to transfer significant Mac files, like video, 4k photos, music files, videos, ringtone etc. so as to make a backup of Mac data and free up more space on MacBook Pro/Air, iMac etc.
+MacX MediaTrans, a bi-directional backup tool for iOS and macOS, lets you transfer Mac files, like video, photos, music files, iTunes purchases, podcast, ringtone etc. so as to make a backup of Mac data and free up more space on MacBook/iMac.

 The downloads above are for Windows and Mac only.
 If you are a mobile user, please click here.